Pacific Herring (Clupea pallasii)

 It is generally thought that after hatching, herring larvae remain in nearshore waters close to their spawning grounds where they feed and grow in the protective cover of shallow water habitats.
 After 2 to 3 months, the larvae metamorphose into juveniles.
 During the summer of their first year, these juveniles form schools in shallow bays, inlets and channels.
 These schools disappear in the fall and then move to deep water for the next 2 to 3 years.

 Herring feed on phytoplankton and zooplankton in nutrient-rich waters associated with oceanic upwelling.
 Young feed mainly on crustaceans, but also eat decapod and mollusk larvae, whereas adults prey mainly on large crustaceans and small fishes.
 Although some mixing occurs, tagging studies show that Pacific herring stick together, remaining in the same school for years.

 (click for larger view PDF)

 Herring population abundance trends are very dynamic and are subject to fairly substantial changes on both large and small geographic scales.
 The primary cause for such fluctuations in abundance is environmental change that affects herring growth and recruitment.
-In Southeast Alaska, the Alaska Department of Fish and Game (ADF&G) is responsible for managing the herring fishery on a long-term, sustained yield basis.
-ADF&G currently monitors the Southeast Alaska Distinct Population Segment (DPS) as nine spawning aggregates including:
+In Southeast Alaska, the Alaska Department of Fish and Game (ADF&G) manages the herring fishery on a long-term, sustained yield basis.
+ADF&G monitors the Southeast Alaska Distinct Population Segment (DPS) as nine spawning aggregates, including: